saeen666/graph_vuln/devign_fix/README.md

 * The embedding size is equal to Word2Vec vector size plus 1.
 * When executing the **Create** task, a directory named ```joern``` is created and deleted automatically under ```'project'\data\```.
 * The dataset split for modeling during **Process** task is done under ```src/data/datamanger.py```.
 The sets are balanced and the train/val/test ratio are 0.8/0.1/0.1 respectively.
 * The script **graph-for-funcs.sc** queries the CPG graphs from Joern.
 That script has a minor change to make it possible to track the files to the CPGs generated.
 The last time was failing because dependencies in Joern changed and needed the updated version.
 I assume you can find it in their latest version.
 I suggested you look at issue **#3**.
-Those CPGs are saved in a JSON file, check function "joern_create" line 48, it prints the CPG created in Joern to a JSON file **... .toString() |> \"{json_out}\"**,  and that file is processed by the function "json_process".
+That CPGs are saved in a JSON file, check function "joern_create" line 48, it prints the CPG created in Joern to a JSON file **... .toString() |> \"{json_out}\"**,  and that file is processed by the function "json_process".
 Both those functions are in the file **devign/src/prepare/cpg_generator.py**.
-If you have troubles creating the CPG JSON file with Joern, I advise you to do what you are trying manually in Joern.
+If you have trouble creating the CPG JSON file with Joern, I advise you to do what you are trying manually in Joern.
 Create a new project pointing to the dataset folder containing all the files and query the CPG with the  **graph-for-funcs.sc** script that's built-in, then export it to a file with .toString() |>.
 Joern commands are quite easy to understand and they have good support on Gitter.
 As well, follow the [commit](https://github.com/epicosy/devign/commit/87d11378eabaeea3a3c6f2bc5748a6eaf0e32b3c) to understand the changes I've previously made.
 * Tested on Ubuntu 18.04/19.04

 ### Setup

 ---
 ###### __For now this project is not pip installable.
-With the proper use cases will be implemented.__
+With the proper use, cases will be implemented.__

-This section gives the steps, explanations and examples for getting the project running.
+This section gives the steps, explanations, and examples for getting the project running.
 #### 1) Clone this repo

 ``` console